Use Your Fear To Serve You

 Cultivate a growth mindset, viewing challenges as opportunities for growth rather than insurmountable obstacles.

-As you navigate your trepidation, remember to be kind and compassionate with yourself.
-Fear can be daunting, and it’s okay to feel overwhelmed at times.
+As you navigate your fear, remember to be kind and compassionate with yourself.
+Anxiety can be daunting, and it’s sometimes okay to feel overwhelmed.
 Treat yourself with the same compassion and understanding you would offer a friend facing similar challenges.

 Surround yourself with people who uplift and encourage you, and don’t be afraid to lean on them for support when terror threatens to overwhelm you.